1. Introduction: The Password Manager That Became a Security Platform

 I tested auto-fill reliability across 200 websites over two months.
 The success rate was approximately 94%, with failures concentrated on banking sites with unusual security implementations, sites using shadow DOM heavily, and a handful of older sites with non-standard form structures.
 For comparison, LastPass achieved about 88% in the same test, and Bitwarden hit around 90%.

-The inline auto-fill suggestions that appear directly in form fields are new and genuinely useful.
-Rather than opening the extension, credentials appear as suggestions below the input field, similar to how a browser's native auto-fill works.
-This dramatically reduces friction for non-technical users who found the extension workflow confusing.
+Instead of opening the extension, credentials appear as suggestions below the input field, similar to how a browser's native auto-fill works.

 Pro Tip